berfinida/ZenithFocus/README.md

 ## 🚀 Note

-This project is part of my frontend development journey, focused on creating modern and visually clear web interfaces.
+This project is part of my frontend development journey and focuses on creating modern, user-centered interfaces inspired by real productivity concepts.